-- 1) the types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project; - 2) the standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies); - policies for access and sharing including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements; - 4) provisions for re-use, re-distribution, and the production of derivatives; and - 5) plans for archiving data, samples, and other research products, and for preservation of free public access to them.
+- 1) The types of data, samples, physical collections, software, curriculum materials, and other materials to be produced during the project; - 2) The standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies); - 3) Policies for access and sharing including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements; - 4) Provisions for re-use, re-distribution, and the production of derivatives; and - 5) Plans for archiving data, samples, and other research products, and for preservation of free public access to them.

-Additional guidance on data management plans is available from the USGS Data Management web site (http://www.usgs.gov/datamanagement/plan/dmplans.php).
-Note: The DMP does not count toward the 15 page limit.
+Additional guidance on data management plans is available from the USGS Data Management web site (https://www2.usgs.gov/datamanagement/plan/dmplans.php).

+Note: The DMP does not count toward the 15-page limit.